 It’s easy to forget that Apple was believed to be hacked by someone stealing passwords and simply logging into various accounts, not by someone actually invading the computing giant’s network – at least according to Apple’s assessment.

-Furthermore, hacks of Sony Pictures, Target, and Anthem are disturbing.
+Furthermore, the hacks of Sony Pictures, Target, and Anthem are disturbing.
 However, none of those companies are technology-focused.
 Hosting providers base their reputations on security, so the investment in precautionary measures tends to be a much higher proportion of the overall budget than with other types of companies.

-“[The SSAE 16 standard was] designed in part to test a vendor’s infrastructure—including hardware, software, procedures and personnel, and data,” Wiseman comments, “in areas including security, integrity, confidentiality and ability to protect clients’ personal information.”
+“[The SSAE 16 standard was] designed in part to test a vendor’s infrastructure—including hardware, software, procedures and personnel, and data,” Wiseman comments, “in areas including security, integrity, confidentiality, and ability to protect clients’ personal information.”

 Make sure the cloud service has a strong disaster recovery plan in place as well.
 You want them to have multiple data centers so that you can back up your information in a separate geographical location.
 Self-healing capabilities will allow you to jump over to backup data without any delay.